 Our full-service Theodore B. Travers Family Veterinary Clinic in Oakland will be open by appointment only.
 We are unable to accommodate any walk-in visits at this time.
 To make an appointment please call (510) 569-1606 or email firstname.lastname@example.org.

-The following programs and services have been cancelled:
+The following programs and services have been temporarily closed:

 - All Drop-In Vaccine Clinics

 - In-person Behavior & Training classes, workshops and seminars

 - Youth programs and activities, other than Summer Animal Camp

 - New Volunteer and Foster Orientations and Corporate Volunteer Opportunities

 Found a stray animal in Oakland?
 Between the hours of 11:00 AM to 4:00 PM every day, Oakland Animal Services can be reached at (510) 535-5602.
 They will assess your situation to offer help when possible.
 If you have found a stray, sick or injured animal after hours, Oakland Animal Services has asked that you transport it to the VCA Bay Area Veterinary Specialists & Emergency Hospital or another 24-hour veterinary care facility, if you are able to do so.
 Alternatively, you can call the police non-emergency line at (510) 777-3333.
 You must stay on the line to speak with a dispatcher.